caseyclements/conda-build-patches-post/README.md

 In what follows, we present a tutorial that we hope will help you with your case.
 Some knowledge of conda-build is assumed.
 For reference, the docs are [here](https://conda.io/docs/user-guide/tasks/build-packages/recipe.html)

 You will need conda, conda-build, and git. conda can be downloaded [here](https://conda.io/miniconda.html).
-Once conda is setup, `conda install conda-build git`.
-The instructions are written assuming a POSIX system.
+Once conda is set up,  use it to install build and git. `conda install conda-build git`.
+The instructions that follow are written assuming a POSIX system.
 If you are using Windows, consider downloading Cygwin or MSYS2 to follow along.

 ### 1. Our starting point - a skeleton recipe

 We need a starting point for our recipe.
 There are three typical choices.
 * Manually create a [meta.yaml](https://conda.io/docs/user-guide/tasks/build-packages/define-metadata.html) from scratch or by copying an existing one.
-* Cloning an existing recipe from [conda-forge](https://github.com/conda-forge)
+* Clone an existing recipe from [conda-forge](https://github.com/conda-forge)
 * Use [conda-skeleton](https://conda.io/docs/user-guide/tutorials/build-pkgs-skeleton.html) to create a recipe from a PyPI package

-We've found a simple little package on PyPI to use for this tutorial, so it is natural that we use a skeleton for our starting point.
+We happened to stumble upon a small package in PyPI that required patching to create a recipe for.
+We don't know anything about the package internals, but we will use it here.
+As the package is on PyPI, we will use a skeleton for our starting point.
 Let's make a new directory to work within called 'patched',  build our skeleton recipe, and then rename it with mv.
 ```
 mkdir patched
 cd patched